hshin-git/GyroM5/README-en.md

 - Larger steering angle is better for controlability.
 - Faster steering servo is also better.
-- Slippy tiers are easier to drift by low power motor.
+- Slippy tires are easier to drift by low power motor.